Employment Relations FAQ

 Question:

-What are reasonable business grounds for refusing a request?
+What are the reasonable business grounds for refusing a request?
+Is there anything else I need to consider?

 Section 65A(5) of the Fair Work Act 2009 (Cth) states that the following are reasonable business grounds: